-The Feeney family learned that the well that provided water to their home in Auburn was contaminated.
+The Feeney family learned that the well that provided water to their home was contaminated.
 Because of the high levels of carcinogens dumped into the ground by a near-by business, local families were warned not to drink their water, and to limit skin exposure.

 The Feeney family began to organize their neighbors and collectively they pushed for the extension of the public water supply into their neighborhood.
 Though he was in middle-school at the time, this episode left an indelible mark on Paul, as he learned through the struggles of his family, that people often had to fight for their basic rights, and that working together was the best way to get their collective voices heard – and to make change.
 It’s a lesson that has guided him ever since.

 Though Paul dreamed of attending college, it wasn’t an option for him and his family because of financial difficulties that his and so many other Massachusetts families faced.
 After graduating Don Bosco Technical High School in Boston in 1996, Paul entered the workforce.

 Starting on the overnight shift at 19 years old, Paul worked as a driver for a telecommunications company delivering company mail, tools and equipment across Massachusetts.
 Paul took advantage of the training opportunities available to him and he passed the necessary exams to move out of the driving job and into a Central Office Technician job in Boston.

 As a member of the International Brotherhood of Electrical Workers, Local 2222, Paul saw the value in standing up for himself and his co-workers.
 His natural leadership and advocacy skills led to his appointment as a steward in his work group.
 Later, he was elevated to a Chief Steward.
 He ultimately became Legislative Director of Local 2222.
 In that role, Paul advocated on Beacon Hill for legislation that saved local jobs, increased safety in the workplace and protected consumer rights.